 The Remuneration Committee was established to make recommendations to the Board on the Company's policy and structure for remuneration of Directors and senior management and on the establishment of a formal and transparent procedure for developing policy on such remuneration and to determine, with delegated responsibility, the remuneration packages of individual Executive Directors and senior management, including benefits in kind, pension rights and compensation payments inclusive of any compensation payable for loss or termination of their office or appointment, and to make recommendations to the Board on the remuneration of Non-executive Directors.
 The terms of reference of the Remuneration Committee are made available on the Stock Exchange's website and the Company's website.
-The Remuneration Committee comprised of Ms. Ip Hung (an Independent Non-executive Director, appointed as the chairman of the Remuneration Committee on 9 June 2020), Mr. Chen Xin (an Executive Director), Ms. Wang Xin (an Independent Non-executive Director, retired and ceased to be the chairman of the Remuneration Committee on 9 June 2020), and Dr. Zhang Hua (an Independent Non-executive Director, appointed as a member of the Remuneration Committee on 9 June 2020), therefore the majority of whom are Independent Non-executive Directors.
+The Remuneration Committee comprises of Ms. Ip Hung (an Independent Non-executive Director, the chairman of the Remuneration Committee), Mr. Chen Xin (an Executive Director, a member of the Remuneration Committee), and Dr. Zhang Hua (an Independent Non-executive Director, a member of the Remuneration Committee), therefore the majority of whom are Independent Non-executive Directors.

 During the year under review, no meeting was held by the Remuneration Committee.
-However, the Board reviewed the remuneration policy and structure for all Directors and senior management, including (1) considering the basic salary and bonus schemes paid to Executive Directors and senior management; (2) reviewing the fees paid to the Independent Non-executive Directors; and (3) assessing the performance of all Directors, in the Board meeting held on 27 March 2020.
+However, the Board reviewed the remuneration policy and structure for all Directors and senior management, including (1) considering the basic salary and bonus schemes paid to Executive Directors and senior management; (2) reviewing the fees paid to the Independent Non-executive Directors; (3) approving the terms of the Executive Directors' service contracts; and (4) assessing the performance of all Directors, in the Board meeting held on 29 March 2021.
 As a good corporate governance practice, the Directors had abstained from voting and did not participate in the discussion on his/her own remuneration at the said Board meeting.